Summer isn’t the ideal time to visit colleges, but it can still be worthwhile.

 Before setting up anything, read my post on what to expect on a college visit and this one on how to plan your trip(s).
 Remember, it’s never too early to spend time on a college campus with a high school student.

-Schedule carefully The majority of colleges are back in session in mid- to late August, so if your student starts school closer to September, visit at the end of the summer, when campuses get lively again.
+Schedule carefully The majority of colleges are back in session in mid- to late August, so if your student starts their senior year closer to September, visit at the end of the summer, when campuses get lively again.

 If that doesn’t work, plan your tour during a college’s summer session.
 This way you can interact with some students and faculty, eat in a dining hall, sit in on a class, etc.